scarpazza/crossdrobo/README.md

 ## Disclaimer

+This section is a legal disclaimer clarifying that you have no legal grounds to hold me liable for any losses of any kind you may incur as a result of you using the software or the information posted in this repository.
-This toolchain allows you build software that you can run on your NAS with little to no protection for the NAS contents.
-As a result, using this toolchain you can quite easily build and run software that can destroy your NAS contents.
+This toolchain allows you build software that you can run on your NAS with little to no protection for the NAS contents or the integrity of its software environment.
+As a result, this toolchain makes it quite possible for you to build software that, when run on your NAS, can destroy its contents, or render the NAS unreachable or unusuable.
 I offer zero warranties.
 You are on your own.
 Don't sue me.
-For the complete avoidance of doubt, this legal disclaimer intends to clarify that you have no legal grounds to hold me liable for any losses of any kind you incur as a result of you using this software.
 I'm giving you a pair of sharp scissors.
 Don't run down the stairs while holding them.

 ## Installation